openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

 Description
 ###########

-NSXv spoofguard component is used to implement port-security feature.
+Nsxv spoofguard component is used to implement port-security feature.
 If a virtual machine has been compromised, the IP address can be spoofed and malicious transmissions can bypass firewall policies. http://pubs.vmware.com/NSX-62/topic/com.vmware.ICbase/PDF/nsx_62_admin.pdf p.137